 \subsection{Momentum flux equation}

-Here, we would like to build the connection between the scaling of the velocity and the scaling of the lengths.
-We start with the momentum conservation law \citep{pope2000turbulent,tennekes1972first}, which says
+Here, we would like to build the connection between the scaling of the velocity and the scaling of the width and the height based on the self-similarity assumption.
+We start with the momentum conservation law \cite{pope2000turbulent,tennekes1972first}, which says

 where $U_B$ is the tow speed, i.e., the free stream velocity.
-If we only consider flow far downstream that the velocity deficit is weak compared to the tow speed, i.e., $\overbar{U}\ll U_B$, we are able to simplify the momentum conservation law to
+Due to the temporal flow approximation, the momentum conservation law stands along the time direction for temporal simulation.
+If we only consider the flow far downstream that the velocity deficit is weak compared to the tow speed, i.e., $\overbar{U}\ll U_B$, we are able to simplify the momentum conservation law to

-The constant indicates the momentum flux along the streamwise direction, and it remains constant.
+The constant indicates the streamwise momentum flux, and it remains constant along time direction.
 Based on the self-similarity assumption of the mean velocity, we may therefore reduce equation \eqref{eqn:model-momcons-linear} to

 i.e.,